-Gabriel Abedi, a composer and producer of Ghanaian heritage, was born on May 13, 1999, in Italy, to Ghanaian parents.
-His musical journey began at age 10 with the trombone, leading to performances with his town's wind band in Salò.
-By 13, Gabriel was composing and arranging music, showcasing early signs of his profound creative potential.
-At 18, after achieving recognition as a talented trombonist, he pivoted towards composition, dedicating himself to the art at the Conservatory.
-This commitment paid off with multiple international awards, affirming his skill and passion for music.
+Born on May 13, 1999, in Italy to Ghanaian parents, Gabriel’s musical journey began at age 10 with the trombone, leading to performances with his town’s wind band in Salò.
+By 13, he was already composing and arranging music, revealing the early depth of his creativity.
+After achieving recognition as a trombonist, he fully embraced composition, studying at Conservatorio F.A.
+Bonporti di Trento, in Italy, and winning multiple international awards.

 AWARDS